colwem/vim-tunnel-vision/README.md

 ```
 we would start with `bl` and that would match 5 `bla`s and 1 `blo`.
 So that's
 2 different branches that follow from the `bl` initial.
 The `bla` branch is
-much more comean than the `blo` branch and so we reason it would have been more
+much more common than the `blo` branch and so we reason it would have been more
 difficult to reach through a traditional `/` and so we prioritize the `bla`
 matches over the `blo` matches. if the user then types an `a` then we follow
 the same reasoning to prioritize the 4 `blam`s over the 1 `blah`.

+## Additional Motions

+Where sensible this basic function can be made to work similar to the other regular vim motions.
+So for instance we could have:

+* `,/` The default.
+Searches forward for any matches
+* `,?` Searches backward
+* `,w` Searches forward but limited to matches that start at a word boundary
+* `,b` Like `,w` but backwards
+* `,^`,`,_` Search forward for matches that start with the first non-whitespace char

 ## Conclusion